thanhfphan/math-and-game/collision_detection/line-intersections/README.md

 => Line intersect at P(x0,y0) where x0 = `(c1b2 - c2b1)/(a1b2 - a2b1)` and y0 = `(c2a1 - c1a2)/(a1b2 - a2b1)`

-- Note: If two line are parallel or collinear when `a1b2 - a2b1` equal `0`.
+- Note: Two line are parallel or collinear when `a1b2 - a2b1` equal `0`.

 ![demo](lineintersection.gif)